Prof. Madan Rao

 PHYSICS OF ACTIVE, EVOLVING SYSTEMS

-A proper understanding of such processes appears to involve new physical principles arising as a consequence of the novel response of cellular systems to local active (energy consuming) forces which maintain it away from equilibrium.
-These active forces arising from (i) the coupled dynamics of the cytoskeleton, motors and cytoskeletal regulatory proteins, and (ii) the active dynamics of fission and fusion of organelles, regulate the flux of mass, stress, energy and information.
+Typically these active forces arise from (i) the coupled dynamics of the cytoskeleton, motors and cytoskeletal regulatory proteins, and (ii) the active dynamics of fission and fusion of organelles, and regulate the flux of mass, stress, energy and information.
 We have been engaged in developing a theoretical framework, called active hydrodynamics, to address situations where activity plays a significant role.
-Using this framework we study the mechanical response, pattern formation, symmetry breaking, hydrodynamic instabilities and information optimization in both in-vivo and in-vitro reconstituted active systems.
+Using this framework we study the mechanical response, pattern formation, symmetry breaking, hydrodynamic instabilities and information flows in both in-vivo and in-vitro reconstituted active systems.

 Specifically we have been working on (details on next page)